JuliaGraphics/Luxor.jl/docs/src/text.md

 The `textbox()` function also draws text inside a box, but doesn't alter the lines, and doesn't force the text to a specific width.
 Supply an array of strings and the top left position.
 The `leading` argument specifies the distance between the lines, so should be set relative to the current font size (as set with `fontsize()`).

 This example counts the number of characters drawn, using a simple closure.
+The function returns the position of the start of what would have been the next line.

 ```@example
 using Luxor, Colors # hide